JuliaPluto/HypertextLiteral.jl/README.md

     @print htl"They said, \"your total is \$42.50\"."
     #-> They said, "your total is $42.50".

-String literals can also be triple-quoted, which could span multiple lines.
+String literals can also be triple-quoted, allowing them to span multiple lines.
 Within triple quotes, single quoted strings can go unescaped, however, we still need to escape the dollar sign (`$`).

     @print htl"""They said, "your total is \$42.50"."""
     #-> They said, "your total is $42.50".